meisterhauns/Black-Paper-Songlink-Plugin/README.md

 This is my first Wordpress plugin so it might not be the ideal way to do this, but it works.

-You might want to look into the plugins/bp-songlink-storage/files folder every once in a while.
-When typing in the title it saves every time you type so if you create a file that is called "movement" there might be some files like "mov.txt", "movem.txt", "movemen.txt" and "movement.txt".
+You might want to look into the _plugins/bp-songlink-storage/files_ folder every once in a while.
+When typing in the title it saves every time you type so if you create a file that is called _movement_ there might be some files like _mov.txt_, _movem.txt_, _movemen.txt_ and _movement.txt_.

 Also you can replace any of the images by defining a custom folder.
 Don't forget the "/" infront though!